Jonathan Scott (actor)

-Jonathan Scott (sometimes credited as Jonathan R. Scott; born 1973) is an English former child actor most notable for his appearance as Edmund Pevensie in three of the BBC's four adaptations of the Narnia books between 1988 and 1990.
+Jonathan Scott (sometimes credited as Jonathan R. Scott or Jonathan S Bancroft; born 1973) is an English former child actor most notable for his appearance as Edmund Pevensie in three of the BBC's four adaptations of the Narnia books between 1988 and 1990.
 He appeared in The Lion, the Witch and the Wardrobe in 1988 as well as Prince Caspian and The Voyage of the Dawn Treader in 1989.

+He played Colin in Poirot - "The Theft of the Royal Ruby" (series 3, episode 9) in 1991.

 Scott gave up acting in his late teens, his last role being in a 1993 episode of The Bill.